-Cut is a stencil type family inspired by designs from two different historical periods.
+The Cut project is inspired by designs from two historical periods.
 Its proportions are based on the forms of neoclassical typefaces produced in the late eighteenth and early nineteenth centuries.
-The sharp vertical stroke contrast of these types has been taken to an extreme in Cut, with hairline cross-strokes dissolved into open spaces that break down its letterforms into individual segments.
+The sharp vertical stroke contrast of these types has been taken to an extreme in Cut and Cut Square, with hairline cross-strokes dissolved into open spaces that break down its letterforms into individual segments.